roskenet/playground/README.md

-# Microservice / Cloud Playground
+# Felix' Programming Playground

-This repo contains some opinionated solutions how to do things.
+This repo contains some opinionated solutions *How to do Things*.